mapcrafter/mapcrafter/README.md

 * Added colored terminal output for warning/error log messages
 * Improved cave rendermode with a new high contrast block coloring (thanks to dtfinch, #100), old behavior is still available with a configuration option for compatibility reasons
+* Added support for Minecraft 1.8
+  * **Since the structure of the textures has changed a bit (chest textures), you should extract the texture files from a 1.8 Minecraft Jar file to a fresh, clean texture directory.**

 **v.1.5**